microsoft/pxt-arcade/docs/skillmap/racer/racer3.md

 ## 7. Rearranging

-Click the tile icon to load your pencil tool with the tiles you want to add to the map.
+Click the **tile** icon to load your pencil tool with the tiles you want to add to the map.

-With the wall icon highlighted, you can select the eraser tool to remove walls, too!
+With the tile icon highlighted, you can select the eraser tool to remove tiles, too!

 The tiles for this game are listed under **My Tiles**.